Doctors Note Logo

 Persistent Dry Cough?
 Why Your Throat Is Tickling & Medically Approved Next Steps

-Persistent dry cough with a throat tickle is most often caused by postnasal drip, cough variant asthma, acid reflux, post viral sensitivity, certain medications, or ongoing irritants, and most cases are treatable; a cough lasting more than 8 weeks or with red flags like shortness of breath, chest pain, fever, blood, weight loss, or night sweats warrants prompt care.
+A persistent dry cough with throat tickle is most commonly caused by postnasal drip, cough-variant asthma, acid reflux (GERD), post-viral airway sensitivity, ACE inhibitor medications, or environmental irritants.
+Most cases are treatable with the right diagnosis.
+However, a cough lasting more than 8 weeks—or one accompanied by red flags like shortness of breath, chest pain, fever, coughing up blood, unexplained weight loss, or night sweats—warrants prompt medical care.

-See below for medically approved next steps, including what to try now, when to see a doctor, the tests and trial treatments they may use, and critical details that could change your next steps.
+Below, you'll find medically reviewed next steps, including at-home remedies to try now, when to see a doctor, the tests and trial treatments physicians commonly use, and key details that could change your care path.

 answer background